cjdrake/deltacycle/README.md

 DeltaCycle is a Python library for discrete event simulation (DES).

-A simulation has two components: a collection of *variables*, and a collection of *processes*.
+A simulation has two components: a collection of *variables*, and a collection of *tasks*.
 Variables represent the instantaneous state of the simulation.
 They may be organized into arbitrary data structures.
-Processes define how that state evolves.
+Tasks define how that state evolves.
 They may appear concurrent, but are scheduled sequentially.

-Process execution is subdivided into a sequence of slots.
+Task execution is subdivided into a sequence of slots.
 Slots are assigned a monotonically increasing integer value, called *time*.
-Multiple processes may execute in the same slot, and therefore at the same time.
+Multiple tasks may execute in the same slot, and therefore at the same time.
 The term "delta cycle" refers to a zero-delay subdivision of a time slot.
 It is the clockwork mechanism behind the illusion of concurrency.